 If you venture around the temple area, you’ll find pakodas and Daal Bati Churma at dirt cheap prices.
 There is an entire lane dedicated to vegetarian Israeli street food.

-Pune gives a fair and square challenge to Mumbai when it comes to delicious food.
+Pune gives a fair and square challenge to Mumbai when it comes to delicious food and some of the tastiest street food.
 The lovely weather of Pune makes the food experience even better.
 Dabeli is one of the most popular food items that the local population love.
 Pune is also famous for the Parsi Restaurants that prepare delicious cheesecakes and roasted chicken.
 Badekar is a famous joint famous for a spicy Puneri Misal.

 For those who are traveling in Maharashtra and wish to know more about Marathi Delicacies need to visit Shabree.
 This restaurant serves a specialized Marathi Thali with thalipeeth (flat-bread), sabudana khichadi (a tapioca preparation), bharleli vangi (stuffed aubergines), batatachi bhaji (a potato preparation), aamti (a gravy made of pulses), varan-bhaat (daal and rice) and lastly, buttermilk and srikhand (a sweet made of hung curd).